willcl-ark/lightningtenna/README.md

 Terms:

 * MESH -- the off-grid machine.
-Has a copy of C-Lightning installed, a Blockstream satellite connection for blockchain backend, and will run lightningtenna/src/MESH_client.py to relay C-Lightning messages for a single channel, over mesh network.
+Has a copy of C-Lightning installed, a Blockstream satellite connection for blockchain backend, and will relay C-Lightning messages for a single channel, over mesh network.

 * GATEWAY -- has a connection to goTenna mesh network and also internet.
-Does not have C-Lightning or Bitcoin blockchain capability but will run lightningtenna/src/GATEWAY_client.py.
-A pure relay/proxy.
+Does not require any C-Lightning or Bitcoin blockchain capability but will act as a relay/proxy for MESH.

 * REMOTE -- the remote channel counterpaty for the lightning channel MESH has open, not GATEWAY!
 Has C-Lightning running only.